Light, action and expression

 The boundary between audience and performance

-In the multi-faceted piece that I had the privilege of watching, two dancers both performed and became instruments, each either side of a brass grid of 10,000 LED lights that reflect and echo the movements of the dancers (and the visitors).
-They seemed to me to be exploring, or perhaps enquiring into, the space, the range of movement and the possibilities of expression open to them, and I found the nature of the production (or was it an experiment?) gripping and fascinating.
-Yes, the lights mimicked the dancers – but at times the dancers also seemed to mimic the lights.
+I found the nature of the production (or was it an experiment?) gripping and fascinating.
+Yes, the lights mimicked the dancers – but the dancers also seemed to mimic the lights.
 In their elegance, gracefulness and humanness the contrast was powerful between the dancers and the artificiality of the technology, albeit a technology that was responsive to those humans.
 Both human and technological were essential to the character of this piece of art.

 Separation and unification

 Dancing either side of the brass grid, each was separated from the other, and yet seemed connected in relationship with the other.
-At a certain point they actually met and danced together, each unquestionably responsive to and dependent on the other, and each leading the other – and leading the lights.
+At a certain point they actually met and danced together, each unquestionably responsive to, and dependent on, the other, and each leading the other – and leading the lights.
 They seemed to be both separated and unified by the dynamism of those lights.

 They demonstrated versatility and precision, strength and flexibility (both physical and almost spiritual), responsiveness and autonomy.